-Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, low crime rates, the absence of traffic jams, a varied social calendar and the close proximity of South America as a holiday destination.
+Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, breath taking scenery, low crime rates, small population, a varied social calendar, free health care, excellent school provision, and the close proximity of South America as a holiday destination.

-An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Detective Constable, with recent policing experience, to join the team.
+An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Senior Police Constable, with recent UK, Commonwealth, or Overseas Territories policing experience, to join the team.
 This is a fixed contract for two years (negotiable to four years), and RFIP would be keen to appoint as soon as possible.

-With a significant military presence on the island, you will also benefit from a close working relationship with the Joint Services Police Support Unit.
-Each military police officer is sworn in as a Reserve Police Constable and this enables the force to work in close co-operation with our friends in the military; to ensure the highest professional standards of policing are in place, and to ensure that we serve and protect our community to the best of our ability.
+With a significant military presence on the island, you will also benefit from a close working relationship with the Joint Services Police Support Unit (JSPSU).
+Each military police officer is sworn in as a Reserve Police Constable and this enables the force to work in close co-operation with the military; to ensure the highest professional standards of policing are in place, and to ensure that we serve and protect our community to the best of our ability.

 - Have keen observational skills, an eye for details and a methodical and organised approach to work

 - Recognise and report criminal offences and investigate offences as instructed by senior officers.